BenSibley/Tracks/readme.txt

 Tested up to: 4.8
 Stable tag: 1.10

-Tracks is a bold, beautiful, and responsive blogging theme.
+Tracks is a bold, beautiful, and responsive theme.

 == Description ==

-A bold, beautiful, and responsive theme.
 Tracks is perfect for personal blogs, magazines, and photography websites.
-It includes a logo uploader, social media icons, search bar, comment display controls, premium layouts and features, and more.
-Preview on desktop, tablets, and mobile with our interactive live demo: https://www.competethemes.com/demos/?theme=tracks
+It includes a logo uploader, over 50+ social media icons, search bar, comment display controls, premium layouts, and more.
+Tracks has a dark, simple, and minimalist design that makes it great for publish both text and image based content.
+Use it for a travel blog, online newspaper, video site, or podcast.
+As a free theme, you can use Tracks for as many projects as you’d like.

 **Live Demo**